csdorman/My-Code-Learning/README.md

 # My-Code-Learning

+## Jan 7
+Oof.
+Getting into some of the JS stuff that I remember as being a bit tricky.
+Functions, the various different kinds of statements (`if`, `if, else`, `while`, `for`,) and all that kind of stuff.
+Remembering the syntax and the differences between all the statements is going to be something that I'll need to definitely work on drilling and just doing more than I have in the past in order to get comfortable with it.

 ## Jan 5
 First couple of sessions done with the *new to me* MBP, and so far I quite like it.